MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-meeting-addin-security-with-outlook.md

 ms.service: msteams
 audience: admin
 ms.reviewer:
-description: Protect your Teams meeting addin in the Outlook desktop client on Windows by using Outlook's Trust-Center to load signed DLLs from only trusted publishers, group policies to trust a publisher, or AppLocker to prevent untrusted DLLs from being loaded. ms.localizationpriority: high search.appverid: MET150 f1.keywords:
+description: Protect your Teams meeting add-in in the Outlook desktop client on Windows.
+Use Outlook's Trust-Center to load signed DLLs from only trusted publishers, group policies to trust a publisher, or AppLocker to prevent untrusted DLLs from being loaded. ms.localizationpriority: high search.appverid: MET150 f1.keywords: